Environmental peacebuilding: Environmental peacebuilding in the Middle East

 The subsequent Oslo Accords between Israel and the Palestinian Liberation Organization and the Peace treaty between Jordan and Israel each had sections that envisioned joint committees on water, environmental cooperation and economic development.
 When negotiations between Israel and the Palestinian Authority stalled and relations again became strongly adversarial, progress towards cooperation on water, the environment and sustainable development also stalled.
 At the formal level there are contacts across adversarial lines between government officials and experts, water infrastructure was kept out of the violence of the Second Intifadah, and there is some degree of cooperation – not widely publicized - on urgent water and environmental concerns.
 Cooperative relations between Jordan and Israel have been maintained but progress is limited by the effects of the unresolved Palestinian-Israeli conflict.

 Diplomatic work on environmental peacebuilding in the region has been supplemented by the development of a small network of civil society organizations that promote and practice regional environmental cooperation.
+Hamas' massacre of Israeli on 7 October 2023 and the subsequent Israeli invasion of Gaza have seriously hampered the prospects of environmental peacebuilding in the region.

 Organizations involved in environmental peacebuilding in the Middle East

 Israel-Palestine Center for Research and Information

 IPCRI opened in 1989 during the first Intifada under joint Israeli and Palestinian directors.
 IPCRI established the Water and Environment division in 1992.
 A 1993 edited book presented Palestinian and Israeli perspectives on water cooperation.
-Three IPCRI workshops held between 1994-6 on "Our Shared Environment" were followed by three volumes of papers from the workshops.
+Three IPCRI workshops held between 1994 and 1996 on "Our Shared Environment" were followed by three volumes of papers from the workshops.
 The IPCRI Water and Environment division took the lead in organizing a 2004 Israeli-Palestinian International "Water for Life" Conference, co-chaired by Israeli and Palestinian professors, held in Turkey, where over five days about 130 participants from the region were joined by about 50 international water experts.

 Subsequently, working with Israeli and Palestinian experts, IPCRI undertook a study of the management of the trans-boundary Nahal Alexander / Wadi Zomer basin.
 IPCRI is a partner in the "GLOWA Jordan River" study of the impact of climate change on the Jordan basin, and has undertaken, with the support of the Government of Japan, work designed to provide a model for low cost sanitation to a West Bank village.